he15enbug/security-labs/SEED-Lab/Cryptography/PKI/PKI.md

                 -subj "/CN=www.bank32.com/O=Bank32 Inc./C=US" \
                 -passout pass:dees
         ```
 ## Task 3: Generating a Certificate for your Server
+- the CSR file needs to have the CA's signature to form a certificate.
+The following command turns the certificate signing request (`server.csr`) into an X509 certificate (`server.crt`), using the CA's `ca.crt` and `ca.key`
+    ```
+    openssl ca -config my_openssl.cnf -policy policy_anything \
+               -md sha256 -days 3650 \
+               -in server.csr -out server.crt -batch \
+               -cert ca.crt -keyfile ca.key
+    ```
+- `my_openssl.cnf` is the configuration file we copied and modified in task `1`. `policy_anything` is a policy defined in the configuration file, it doesn't enforce any matching rule
+- *copy the extension field*: for security reasons, the default setting in `openssl.cnf` does not allow the `openssl ca` command to copy the extension field from the request to the final certificate, to enable that, we need to add `copy_extensions = copy` to `my_openssl.cnf`
+- then, we regenerate `server.crt`, and use `openssl x509 -in server.crt -text -noout` to see the content, we will find the following field
+    ```
+    X509v3 Subject Alternative Name:
+        DNS:www.bank32.com, DNS:www.bank32A.com, DNS:www.bank32B.com
+    ```

 ## Task 4: Deploying Certificate in an Apache-Based